rachelqh/Continuity-Test-Redesign/README.md

 Figure 1: Functional block diagram of my test fixture circuit.

 A detailed documentation of all aspects of this project are provided in this repository.
-  -An interactive schematic viewer with screenshots in /schematic -An interactive layout viewer with screenshots is in /layout -
+  *An interactive schematic viewer with screenshots of schematics in /schematic *An interactive layout viewer with screenshots of the layout is in /layout *Design Documents are in /schematic which include
+   *